feludwig/pgsql-omt-schema/README.md

   * Another option to alias feature name data as "name:latin" data is to do so client-side.
 See provided [`set_name_property.js`](set_name_property.js) sample.

-- `ele_ft` column is omitted

-- The `rank` column is not clearly documented and I am just tweaking numbers untils it looks about right, for now.